Pomax/ao-no-background-music/README.md

 ## Generation options

+- the original data file has duplicate entries: this generator removes those.
 - if a track should not loop according to the original data file, that entry gets skipped.
 You may notice that the `intervals.json` has the key:value pair `"standalone": true` for those tracks, but that's purely cosmetic.
 - if a track has a `start` or `end` value set to `false`, it will be given a start value `0` and a length value equal to the number of samples in the track.
 - if a track has a `"substitute": { id: <number> }` the normal start and end values will be ignored, and instead the start and end values for that substitute will be used instead.
 This is useful if there is a track that you really hate: rename that track to `originalfilename.ogg.old` and then copy-and-rename one of the other tracks that you do like and is close enough in role to the track you hated.
 I use this for `ed7405.ogg`, which is hot garbage because of its use of an almost pure sine wave synth used not even for bass notes, but a bass melody.
 It's absolutely ridiculous and whoever okayed that track should be ashamed of themselves.